NothingAG/constitution/README.md

 ## Attribution

-This constitution is based on the [Holacracy Constitution](https://www.holacracy.org/constitution) and has been adapted by Nothing Interactive.
+This constitution is based on the [Holacracy Constitution](https://www.holacracy.org/constitution) and has been adapted by Nothing.

 ## License